Trusted WordPress tutorials, when you need them most.

 The WordPress block editor offers a simple way to add different types of content to your posts and pages.

-For example, previously, if you wanted to add a table to your content using the classic editor, then you needed a separate table plugin.
+For example, if you previously wanted to add a table to your content using the classic editor, you needed a separate table plugin.

 With the block editor, you can simply add a table block, select your columns and rows, and start adding content.